logo of http://www.toybreeds.com with photographs of Cavalier King Charles Spaniel, Pomeranian, Chihuahua and Pug

 » Yorkshire Terrier

-Finding Fido with GPS and Other High Tech
+Finding Fido with GPS and High Tech Dog Locators

-Fortunately, there are high-tech identification and tracking options ranging from computer-based Universal Serial Bus (USB) collar tags to satellite Global Positioning System (GPS) systems.
+Today's tracking options range from computer-based Universal Serial Bus (USB) collar tags to satellite GPS.

 Assisted GPS (AGPS)